Tourists Throng To Murree To Beat Heat - UrduPoint

 Tourists Throng To Murree To Beat Heat

-ISLAMABAD, Sep 1 (UrduPoint / Pakistan Point News - 1st Sep, 2023 ) :A large number of tourists from twin cities Islamabad and Rawalpindi on Friday thronged to Murree and other hilly resorts to enjoy cold weather and beat the scorching heat that has gripped various parts of the country.
+ISLAMABAD, Sep 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2023 ) :A large number of tourists from twin cities Islamabad and Rawalpindi on Sunday weekend thronged to Murree and other hilly resorts to enjoy cold weather and beat the scorching heat that has gripped various parts of the country.

 Talking to APP, Anita Ahsan, a resident of G-11, said that the intensive heat wave forced people of twin cities to visit hilly areas including Pathriyata, Nathia Gali, Ayubia and other places.

-He further said that the authorities concerned should ensure cleanliness as international tourists were also visiting the spots.
+He further said that the relevant authorities should ensure cleanliness as international tourists were also visiting the spots.

-He said that substandard food is sold on eateries and other tourist sites, demanding strict actions against such responsible.
+He said, "Substandard food is sold on eateries and other tourist sites, demanding strict actions against such responsible." \395/778